SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 5.1.2 Create Service

-In this step, use the Cloud Foundry CLI to create a service instance of Redis on Cloud Foundry.
+Use the Cloud Foundry CLI to create a service instance of Redis on Cloud Foundry.

 The commands below assume you are using the Redis service provided by Pivotal on Cloud Foundry.

-If you are using a different service then you will have to adjust the `create-service` command below to fit your setup.
+If you are using a different service then you will have to adjust the `create-service` command below to fit your environment.

 ```bash
 > # Create a Redis service instance on Cloud Foundry